cernyjan/TestRail-Searcher/README.md

 ![TestRail Searcher](TestRail-Searcher.png)

 ## Release Notes
+### v1.0.8.1
+* added location and size of window are saved for next run

 ### v1.0.8.0
 * fixed bug: Cannot login by ENTER
 * added support for resize and fullscreen mode